 What Are Attic Baffles?

 Attic baffles — also known as insulation stops or rafter vents — are chutes between the vented soffits and insulation in your attic.
 They provide a space between the soffits and insulation, preventing the blockage of airflow from either insulation or fiberglass batts and allowing the air in your attic to flow freely.
+Attic baffles are created in a variety of widths and lengths to fit between the roof sheathing and the rafters of your attic.
+Baffles can be made out of a variety of materials such as:- Cardboard

 - PVC